wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <tbody>
 <tr>
 <td>SourceTag</td>
 <td>Save or delete a tag on the specified source.
 For example, you use this property to inject a tag into a database on the host.
-Use SourceTag with <code>action=</code> and <code>source=</code> arguments.  <strong>Note:</strong> Use quotes if any of the values includes spaces or special characters.
+Use SourceTag with <code>action=</code> and <code>source=</code> arguments.
+NOTE: Use quotes if any of the values includes spaces or special characters.
 <ul>
 <li><code>action</code> is either save or delete.</li>
 <li><code>source</code> takes the source as the first value, followed by a tag to save or delete.</li>